GENERALBYTESCOM/batm_test_public/README.md

   1280×800  (16:10)
 - Tests are optimized for these screen resolutions.
 Using unsupported resolutions may cause SikuliX visual matching to fail.
-- Tests are designed and verified on BATM 10 terminals.
+- Tests are designed and verified on BATM 10 and BATM 7 terminals.
 Other models may require adjustments.